pepesync/developer-grants/README.md

 ### Who is evaluating them?

 Grant proposals are reviewed and approved by the Developer Grant Committee (DGC).
-The committee consists of individuals who know the funding priorities of the Flow ecosystem.
+The committee consists of individuals who know the funding priorities of the PepeSync ecosystem.

 ### What happens after the application submission?